Dexter season 8: Reception

 According to Metacritic, the early response to Season 8 was mostly positive, the first two episodes of the season received a score of 71 out of 100.
-With a few episodes left in the season, Rolling Stone opined that Dexter is still "cleverly written and has a core cast of characters we care for", concluding that "everyone's favorite serial killer still has some gas left in his tank".
+Roughly halfway through the season, Rolling Stone opined that Dexter is still "cleverly written and has a core cast of characters we care for", concluding that "everyone's favorite serial killer still has some gas left in his tank".

 However, as the season went on, reception dropped drastically.
 The post-season reception was extremely negative.
 IGN gave the season as a whole a 5.5, citing poor writing and the ending as two of the reasons for its poor quality.
 The A.V.
 Club gave the season as a whole a D−.

 Series finale episode

 The series finale met a mixed and polarized response, although the majority opinion was negative.
 Mary McNamara of the Los Angeles Times praised Carpenter's performance as worthy of an Emmy nomination and argued that "the parting scenes between Dexter and Deb, possibly the most powerful sibling bond television has ever seen, gave the show the send-off it deserved".
 Mike Hale of The New York Times said he "bought the ending", and fans "may or may not think that Dexter's final resting place is the one he deserves.
 But it works".
 Entertainment Weekly championed the series finale as "the best Dexter episode in years. ...
 It was also one of the strangest episodes in the show's history ...
 It's like watching a different series, one that was more compelling than the show it served to close."

-Other responses to the finale were scathingly negative.
+Other responses to the finale were strongly negative.
 Joshua Alston of The A.V.
 Club gave the episode an "F" and argued that the writers botched "the landing" by choosing ambiguity to avoid the conflict of "whether or not [fans] wanted Dexter to get away with it."
 Frazier Moore of the Associated Press called the ending sappy, sloppy, and a "cop-out".
 Richard Lawson of The Atlantic Monthly described the finale as an "unbelievably unsatisfying end [which] ruins all that came before it", including Dexter's universally acclaimed seasons 1–4.

 Showtime president David Nevins praised the series finale, defending it against fan backlash by saying: "The fundamental design of where they ended Dexter was really well conceived.
 He had to sacrifice the one person who was closest to him in the world, and he had to leave.
 That was where it was headed for a very long time."
 Nevins also said there were never any discussions to kill off Dexter, and they didn't just keep the character alive for a potential spinoff series, which as of January 2014 they were discussing making.
 In October 2020, it was announced that Dexter would return with a 10-episode limited series starring Michael C. Hall reprising his role with Clyde Phillips as showrunner.